 Superfoods Are Just Good Marketing

 Of course, all of these “superfoods” are healthy and it would most certainly be beneficial to incorporate them into your diet, however, they are not necessary for a healthy diet.
 The term “superfood” is a meaningless gimmick, and part of the reason why nutrition is so confusing for consumers.
 Food marketers know there are a lot of people looking for a magic pill, so using a term like “superfood” implies that you get way more nutrition by eating less, along with a solution to all your health concerns.
-“Superfoods” are often described for their high content of vitamins, mineral, and antioxidant, but in reality, superfoods are just whole foods, and all whole foods have nutritional benefit.
+“Superfoods” are often described for their high content of vitamins, minerals, and antioxidants, but in reality, superfoods are just whole foods, and all whole foods have nutritional benefits.
 Opting for acai berries over local raspberries does not mean you are doing anything more “super” for your body (in fact, gram per gram raspberries contain more nutrition), it just means one took longer to get to your plate.

 Although the term superfood is technically meaningless, the concept of superfoods creates unrealistic expectations for consumers.
 Tired?
 Just eat goji berries.
 Overweight?
 Add chia seeds to your breakfast.
 Acne?
-Just buy these super seeds from a far off land 20,000 miles away at a premium price and you’ll be good to go!
+Just buy these super seeds from a far-off land 20,000 miles away at a premium price and you’ll be good to go!
 Because the term “superfood” is unregulated, anyone can add it to their product in hopes it brings them big bucks as consumers buy into the marketing hype.

 There Are No Miracle Foods

-As it is used today, the term “superfood” implies that you need all sorts of hard to pronounce foods from far off places in order to be healthy.
+As it is used today, the term “superfood” implies that you need all sorts of hard-to-pronounce foods from far-off places in order to be healthy.
 You can’t just make a smoothie with berries for breakfast, if you are going to make a smoothie it must include sprouted chia seeds, hand harvest spirulina, exotic maca root, cold-pressed coconut oil and run you $12 dollars to produce in order to be considered healthy.
 Not only is that concept ludicrous, but it suggests that you need to be rich in order to eat well, and that is most certainly not the case.
 Fry me up a couple of local eggs in butter and I’ll be good to go.

 The harsh reality is that there are no “superfoods” and there are no miracle foods that will save your health.
-If you are eating cereal for breakfast, burgers at lunch and frozen pizzas for dinner, just because you add a little chia seed to your day you aren’t going to overhaul your well-being.
+If you are eating cereal for breakfast, burgers at lunch, and frozen pizzas for dinner, just because you add a little chia seed to your day you aren’t going to overhaul your well-being.
 Improving your health requires change and eating real whole foods on a consistent basis.

 All Real Foods Are Superfoods

 Let’s get one thing straight, any food can be a “superfood”, as long as it is real food in its authentic form.
-Vegetables, fruits, meat, fish, whole grains, nuts and seeds are all super foods, regardless of whether they are grown in your backyard or hand harvest by angels in a far off mountain range.
-All vegetables and fruits contain vitamins, minerals, antioxidants and phytonutrients, and when eaten regularly, in a wide variety, help to create an incredibly well-balanced diet.
+Vegetables, fruits, meat, fish, whole grains, nuts, and seeds are all super foods, regardless of whether they are grown in your backyard or hand harvested by angels in a far-off mountain range.
+All vegetables and fruits contain vitamins, minerals, antioxidants, and phytonutrients, and when eaten regularly, in a wide variety, help to create an incredibly well-balanced diet.
 Chia and flax seed are great, but they aren’t necessarily any better than sunflower and pumpkin seeds which are both incredibly nutritious.
 You don’t need to seek out super grains like quinoa if you have access to local potatoes or oatmeal, they are just as beneficial.
 Coconut oil and avocado oil are wonderful cooking fats, but if you don’t live near a coconut or avocado tree, you are most certainly ok to use good quality butter and animal fats.
 Turmeric and ginger are rich in antioxidants and incredibly delicious, but so are locally grown garlic and herbs.
-As long as you are eating a wide variety of whole foods in their whole format you are eating super foods, you don’t need to fly exotic foods in from far away lands just to ensure you are eating well.
+As long as you are eating a wide variety of whole foods in their whole format you are eating super foods, you don’t need to fly exotic foods in from faraway lands just to ensure you are eating well.

 Go Back to Basics

 Eating well is actually so simple but that’s why it doesn’t sell.
 It’s not sexy, there are no magic pills and there are no new foods.
-Foods like kale and beets are considered “superfoods” today simply because we moved away from using them as we added processed, packaged and frozen goods to our diets and stopped eating foods we grew ourselves.
-Foods like kefir, sauerkraut, bone broth and sourdough bread are now trendy superfoods, but in reality, these are foods that cultures have been making and eating for thousands of years, we simply moved away from using them.
+Foods like kale and beets are considered “superfoods” today simply because we moved away from using them as we added processed, packaged, and frozen goods to our diets and stopped eating foods we grew ourselves.
+Foods like kefir, sauerkraut, bone broth, and sourdough bread are now trendy superfoods, but in reality, these are foods that cultures have been making and eating for thousands of years, we simply moved away from using them.
 More often than not “superfoods” are simply traditional foods that we have been ignoring as we moved from home cooking to commercial food processing.